A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: A generalized MIP formulation

 \subsection{Driveway connectivity constraints}

-To connect the driving fields, we generate a grid-like directed graph $\grid = (\validdriveset, \gridarcset)$, using the cells in $\validdriveset$ as nodes and the arcs $\gridarcset$ to connect adjacent cells.
+To connect the driving fields, we generate a grid-like strongly connected directed graph $\grid = (\validdriveset, \gridarcset)$, using the cells in $\validdriveset$ as nodes and the arcs $\gridarcset$ to connect adjacent cells (see Figure \ref{fig:figure4}).
+We use $\gridadjset{i}{j}$ to denote the set of cells that are directly reachable from $(i,j)$, and $\gridinvadjset{i}{j}$ to denote the set of cells from which $(i,j)$ is directly reachable.
+For example, in Figure \ref{fig:figure4}, $\gridadjset{(3,}{4)} = \gridinvadjset{(3,}{4)} = \{(2,4), (3,3), (4,4)\}$.
 Constraint \eqref{eq:floworigin} generates a unit flow at cells where a driving field is anchored.
 Flows are routed to the entrance node using constraint \eqref{eq:flowdest}.
 These flow-conservation constraints ensure that all active driving cells are connected to the entrance location.
 Additionally, we set the upper bounds on the flow variables using \eqref{eq:flowtail} and \eqref{eq:flowhead} so that positive flows are not generated in and out of a non-driving cell.
 A safe choice for $M$ is $|\validdriveset|-1$.

 Figure \ref{fig:flowconnectivity} shows an optimal solution with driveway connectivity constraints \eqref{eq:floworigin}--\eqref{eq:flowhead}.
 The left panel contains the lot configuration for this instance, and the links with positive flow are shown in the graph on the right.